 Regardless of whether someone has an active and physical lifestyle or whether the normal physical activity is a short trip from the couch to the refrigerator, increasing the amount of daily walking has significant benefits for both short and long term.

-Here are just a few of the benefits of daily walking.
+Here are just a few of the benefits of daily walking:

 11 Steps to a Daily Walking Habit:

 8,000 to 10,000 steps a day is a decent goal for daily walking.
 “Walk more” is not specific enough!
 The power of small wins where you can make a “difficult” but “achievable” goal, such as 10,000 steps a day, means that you constantly challenge yourself.

 One thing I preach about here on the Develop Good Habits (DGH) website is the simple process of the 30 day challenge.
 If you force yourself to do something each and every day for 30 days, it begins to become an ingrained habit.

 All that is important is that you keep track each and every single day.
 Set daily and weekly goals.
 Track your results and see how you improve over time.

 Making a goal of 10,000 steps a day does not mean you need to set aside a block of 2 ½ hours for a walk.
-Set reminders on your one of your electronic devices (computer, cell, etc.) to buzz you and let you know to take a break and a quick walk.
+Set reminders on your one of your electronic devices (computer, cell, etc.) on app like Todoist to buzz you and let you know to take a break and a quick walk.

 There are quite a few pedometers on the market: simple pedometers, pedometers that will do the log-keeping for you, and even ones that make a “game” out of your daily walking.
 A Pedometer is a simple tool, but an important one.

 Check out this article on the Best Pedometers, where I discuss 4 different types of pedometers and you can see the best pedometers for Cheapskates, Techies, Multi-taskers and Gamers/Social Addicts.

 Incidental walking is the walking you do each and every day, just to get from Point A to Point B. It is actually quite easy to increase chances of reaching your 10,000 step goal by increasing your incidental walking.

-7. Make it fun.
 One of the good things about walking it that it CAN be enjoyable.
 Bring your iPod.
 Vary your location.
 Take a walk on the beach one day, a walk through the city the next and a walk in the forest the day after that.

 If you are going to walk a lot, make sure you have comfortable and well cushioned walking shoes.
 Your legs and feet will thank you, and the lack of pain and discomfort will make the process go smoothly.

 If you are able to find some friends or family to walk with.
 This is a good idea for two reasons.
 The first is that others will help you to stick to your plan.
 The second is that walking with others can be simply more fun.
 A nice stroll on with a friend or family member will seem more enjoyable than trying to reach an arbitrary goal.

 Walk with someone and the walk will be over before you know it.
 Even if no family and friends are interested, you could join a local “walking club” and find others who will be interested in walking and socializing.

 It is important to drink water before and after your walk (for long walks: during the walk).
 Staying hydrated helps to keep you feeling great and increases the be positive effects of your walking.

 Walk your way to Fitness and Mental Health